 Auburn is well-known for being more politically conservative than most colleges campuses.
 About 60% of Auburn students are from in-state, and students from Georgia, Florida, Tennessee and Texas make up a large part of the out-of-state contingent.
 But Auburn students come from all 50 states and represent tremendous diversity.

-Auburn has its own application – they do not accept the Common Application – but it’s very straightforward.
+Auburn’s application process is very straightforward.
 They consider each applicant’s weighted GPA, and the middle 50% of their admitted class has between 3.4 and 3.9.
 The middle 50% of test scores are 1150-1320 SAT, 24-30 ACT.
 Generous scholarships are not awarded automatically – you will receive an e-mail with a link to the scholarship application when you are admitted – and there is a firm 3.5 weighted GPA minimum for Auburn’s scholarships.
 Auburn has rolling admission, so you should apply early and get your decision quickly!

 Evelyn visited Auburn in January, 2016, and you can scroll through her photo album below.